SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 ## Creating the Storage Blob to hold the outputted file

-## Updating the readability of the blob so we can access it from the blog
+When you created the azure function project, you also created a storage account.
+Well, isn't that convenient!

+* Click on the storage account
+* Click on `Blobs`
+* Click the `+ Container` button to add a container
+* Name the container `opml-file`.
+* Set the public access level to `Container`, which will allow anonymous access to the container and the blobs in it.
+It's fine in this case because this is the thing we want to publicly serve up.

+## Run the Function

+At this point, you should be able to run the function and see a file created in the blob.

 ## Adding the link to the content

+* Click on the blob that was created when you ran the function.
+* In the properties, copy the URL.

+Now you've got the link to the file to paste wherever you want!
+I put mine on my [Reading List page](https://SeanKilleen.com/reading-list).

+## We did it!

+Whew, that was a heck of a journey.
+We:

+* Created an Azure function project
+* Used environment variables for secrets
+* Created a key vault
+* Configured secure access to the key vault
+* Wrote a function to make API calls and update the key vault
+* Wrote a function to process a file from an API result
+* Deployed the Function App to Azure right from GitHub
+* Hooked a function to an Azure storage blob with a public URL

-## See it in action!
+## See the full source project in action!

-You can find the source code for this project on GitHub -- feel free to use it yourself!
-(TODO: Add link)
+[You can find the source code for this project on GitHub](https://github.com/SeanKilleen/feedly-opml-export) -- feel free to use it yourself!

 ## What do you think?

-Have you found a similar way to do something?
-Do you have thoughts on the best way to accomplish this?
+Did I miss something?
+Have you found a similar (or better?) way to do this?
 I'd love to hear your feedback on this or about different approaches.
 Sound off in the comments!